CMA-ES (evolution strategy), the main sub-module of cma implementing

 (see also help(cma.fmin)).

-Returns the tuple xbest, es like fmin2
+Returns the tuple xbest, es like fmin2.
+As in general,

-as genotype) is considered the
+es.result.xfavorite (and es.mean as genotype) is considered the

 best available estimate of the optimal solution.